jadencodes/ex_rabbit_pool/README.md

 # `ex_rabbit_pool`

 A modified version of the [forked repo](https://github.com/esl/ex_rabbit_pool) that supports dynamic pools.
-A RabbitMQ connection pooling library written in Elixir.
+See [below examples](#Setting-Up-Multiple-Connection-Pools) for how to set add/remove pools on the fly without restarting the supervisor.

 ## Installation